pfarrell/pfarrell.github.com/_posts/2012-02-19-oblique-stratagems.markdown

 * Make it recursive
 * You don't need it
 * Explain it to a child
-* Say it in half the words
+* Halve the words
 * Do it without any form of login
 * Links/Lynx is your browser for the next day
-* The time it takes to switch from not programming to programming... cut it in half
+* Cut your bootup in half
 * How do you measure it?
+* What can't you measure?
 * What are you selling?
 * Do the inverse
+* Do the obvious
 * Measure it
 * Measure productivity
 * The least interesting aspect of *David* is what tools Michelangelo used
 * Does it matter?
 * The greatest thing you've experienced?
 Do that.
 * You are dead.
 Who cares?
-* 99.9% of everything is gone and unremembered in 100 years.
+* 99.9% of everything is gone and forgotten in 100 years.
 Use that to your advantage.
 * How long till a reboot?
 * Switch the language
 * Don't switch the language
 * It's been done before
-* It's solvable, unless it's not.
-Which one is it?
+* Is it solvable or not solvable?
 * Programming is exception handling
 * Change it or return it